 2020-21 Coding Competition Overview (posted 11/4/20)

-New this year is a coding art challenge.
+New this year is a coding art challenge for Elementary and Middle School.
 Students may use a coding software such as Turtle Art or Scratch to design a work of art that incorporates the theme.
 The art must using coding to be completed and not be art created in something such as paint.
 Please see the Coding Art Overview for more information.

 2020-21 Coding Art Competition Overview (posted 11/9/20)